Jump to content

 Like every other survey, the WebAIM screen reader survey is expected to reach a rather deterministic sample only: exclusively screen reader users who somehow got to know about the survey and were eager to fill it out are included.
 As such, its results may be heavily biased and its representativeness may be limited.

 Also, we only gain an outline about rough proportions, but no detailed data about absolute statistics.
-For example, we can say that there are about twice as many JAWS users than NVDA users.
+For example, we can say that there are slightly more JAWS users (40.5%) than NVDA users (37.7%).
 But we cannot say whether the overall number of JAWS users worldwide is rather some ten thousands, some hundred thousands, or some millions.

 Also, the difference between desktop and mobile often is not obvious: especially regarding VoiceOver, it often is unclear whether VoiceOver/macOS or VoiceOver/iOS is meant.